benjymous/annotations/sandman/sandman.73.md

   Gadling is punning on a line from Andrew Marvell's poem "To His Coy Mistress".
 The original has "love" rather than "lamb".

-- #### Panel 2
+- #### Panel 2-3

-  The bearded man seen here and in the next panel is noted fantasy writer (and friend of Gaiman's) Steven Brust.
+  The bearded man seen in these two panels is noted fantasy writer (and friend of Gaiman's) Steven Brust.
 He was last seen at the Worlds' End Inn -- [56:9](sandman.56.md#page-9).7.

 ### Page 12